Deltares/imod-python/docs/installation.rst

 <https://pypi.org/>`_.

-Since we're currently in the process of adding a lot of features, the version on PyPI doesn't always install the latest version.
+Since we're currently in the process of adding a lot of features, the version on PyPI doesn't always install the carry the latest updates.
 To get the latest version, activate the environment, clone the reposistory to a repository of choice, and do a "development install":

 .. code-block:: console